 - Avoid non stick pans, pots, bakeware and utensils.
 Teflon contains perfluorinated chemicals which are linked to cancer and other health problems.

 - Detox your lawn.
 Choose organic products to deter weeds and fertilize your lawn and flower beds.

 - Check Radon levels.
 Radon is an odorless gas that forms as uranium in rocks and as soil breaks down and it’s linked to lung cancer.

 - Switch to cleaner and greener cleaning products.

 - Buy (or grow) your own organic produce.

 - Painting?
 Use low VOC, low odor water-based paint.
 Open all windows to ventilate your home when painting indoors.

 - Avoid excess moisture as it encourages the growth of mold and mildew.
 Check areas for moisture accumulation and regularly clean surfaces where mold has a tendency to grow.
-Bathrooms and basements are common sites.

 - Replace skin care and personal products with less hazardous options.
 You’ll find healthier options in most drugstores.